daffainfo/ctf-writeup/Cyber Apocalypse 2023 The Cursed Mission/README.md

 # Cyber Apocalypse 2023: The Cursed Mission
 CTF writeup for The Cyber Apocalypse 2023: The Cursed Mission.
-I took part in this CTF competition with the TCP1P team, and got 125th place out of 6456 teams and @yuuna
+I took part in this CTF competition with the TCP1P team and secured the 125th place out of 6456 teams and @yuuna

 | Category | Challenge |
 | --- | --- |